Ben Cami

-Ben Cami (Durham, 30 August 1920 - 15 November 2004) was a Flemish poet.
+Ben Cami (30 August 1920 in Durham – 15 November 2004) was a Flemish poet.

 Biography

-Cami was born in Durham, England, but soon moved to Belgium.
+Cami was born in Durham, England, but his family soon moved to Belgium.
 After studying Germanic languages he became a teacher at various public schools, until 1975.
 He was one of the founders of the experimental Flemish magazine Tijd en Mens, and a member of the editorial board along with Louis Paul Boon, Jan Walravens, and Hugo Claus.
 He was not a very active editor and was not, he said later, interested in participating in the literary life of "lectures, meetings, and associations".
 Early in his career he used the pseudonym Johan Benth.
 His first volume of poetry was published privately in 1950, In de tijd verloren, whose poems were praised by Flemish critic Karel Jonckheere for their inspired content but criticized for a lack of rhythmic and lyrical qualities.
 He also wrote and published short stories.